ARM-software/arm-trusted-firmware/docs/user-guide.md

 #### Normal world image load

-BL2 loads a rich boot firmware image (UEFI).
-The image executes in the normal world.
+BL2 loads the normal world firmware image (e.g. UEFI).
 BL2 relies on BL3-1 to pass control to the normal world software image it loads.
 Hence, BL2 populates a platform-specific area of memory with the entrypoint and Current Program Status Register (`CPSR`) of the normal world software image.
 The entrypoint is the load address of the normal world software image.
 The `CPSR` is determined as specified in Section 5.13 of the [PSCI PDD] [PSCI].
 This information is passed to BL3-1.

 ##### UEFI firmware load

-By default, BL2 assumes the UEFI image is present at the base of NOR flash0 (`0x08000000`), and arranges for BL3-1 to pass control to that location.
-As mentioned earlier, BL2 populates platform-specific memory with the entrypoint and `CPSR` of the UEFI image.
+BL2 loads the BL3-3 (UEFI) image into non-secure memory as defined by the platform (`0x88000000` for FVPs), and arranges for BL3-1 to pass control to that location.
+As mentioned earlier, BL2 populates platform-specific memory with the entrypoint and `CPSR` of the BL3-3 image.

 #### BL3-1 image load and execution

 BL2 execution continues as follows:

-1. BL2 loads the BL3-1 image into a platform-specific address in trusted SRAM.
+1. BL2 loads the BL3-1 image into a platform-specific address in trusted SRAM and the BL3-3 image into a platform specific address in non-secure DRAM.
-    This is done using semi-hosting.
-The image is identified by the file `bl31.bin` on the host file-system.
-If there is not enough memory to load the image or the image is missing it leads to an assertion failure.
+    The images are identified by the files `bl31.bin` and `bl33.bin` in platform storage.
+If there is not enough memory to load the images or the images are missing it leads to an assertion failure.
 If the BL3-1 image loads successfully, BL1 updates the amount of trusted SRAM used and available for use by BL3-1.
 This information is populated at a platform-specific memory address.

 2. BL2 passes control back to BL1 by raising an SMC, providing BL1 with the